marhop/verso/README.md

 * File::HomeDir
 * List::MoreUtils

+When these prerequisites are met, download the [program files][VersoDownload].
+If you're on Linux/Gnome, run the following command to install:

+    $ sudo make install

+You can then start Verso from the Applications menu.
+To uninstall Verso run one of the following two commands (purge includes `/etc/verso.conf`):

+    $ sudo make uninstall
+    $ sudo make purge

-If these prerequisites are met, download the [program files][VersoDownload] and put the `verso.pl` file somewhere in your path (and maybe rename it), e.g.
-`~/bin/verso` or `/opt/verso`.
+For manual installation put the `verso.pl` file somewhere in your path (and maybe rename it), e.g. `~/bin/verso` or `/opt/verso`.
 Then make it executable and start it with:

     $ verso path/to/imagedirectory